 But whether the monsters of the 'Upside Down' or the plucky gang from Hawkins triumph in the end, the show already has an unexpected winner: 1980s musicians.

-In 2017 the Hawkins end of year prom brought Cyndi Lauper’s classic ‘Time After Time’ to a fresh audience, and last season's hilarious rendition of ‘Never Ending Story,’ performed by Giorgia Moroder took TikTok by storm.
+In 2017 the end-of-year prom scene brought Cyndi Lauper’s classic ‘Time After Time’ to a fresh audience, and last season's hilarious rendition of ‘Never Ending Story,’ originally performed by Giorgio Moroder, took TikTok by storm.

-This time around it’s Bush’s classic ‘Running Up That Hill’ that’s getting the ‘Stranger Things’ treatment, with the track reentering the UK charts at no. 8, 37 years after its release.
+In this latest season, Kate Bush’s classic hit ‘Running Up That Hill’ got the ‘Stranger Things treatment', with the track re-entering the UK charts and eventually making number 1, 37 years after its release.

 Let’s take a look at some of the old-school bangers that have made it back into the charts in an age of prestige TV.

 Don’t Stop Believin', Glee

 2009 was a different time, before COVID, before Netflix was internationally known, and when Twitter had roughly a fifth of the users it has now.
 In those hazy days, Ryan Murphy wrote the pilot for a show about a plucky group of outcast musical theatre enthusiasts who were members of a Glee Club.